-To use Sentry’s new Slack integration you’ll need to create an app in Slack using their Developer preview app.
-Navigate to Your Apps and click Developer preview under App features.
+To use Sentry’s new Slack integration you’ll need to create an app in Slack bot app.
+Navigate to Your Apps and click Create new App.

 After naming your app and connecting your workspace, navigate to Basic Information.
 Here you’ll find your Client ID, Client Secret, and Verification token that lets your app access the Slack API.